 If the format of the records provided in the FoodSmart Food Safety Program do not suit your business, you can design your own.
 This might include setting out the information differently.
 If you use an alternative record, you must make sure that:

-- You collect the same information as the example records(s) you are replacing. - Your written records are in English. - If using remote IT systems to monitor cold storage, discuss this with your local council environmental health officer.
+- you collect the same information as the example records(s) you are replacing - your written records are in English - if using remote IT systems to monitor cold storage, discuss this with your local council environmental health officer.

-Keep your completed records onsite at your business as they must be available if requested by an authorised officer, eg council environmental health officer.
+Keep your completed records onsite at your business as they must be available if requested by an authorised officer, for example, a council environmental health officer.
 The food safety supervisor of the business will also need to regularly review the records.